shivanihariprasad/telescope_expanse_tutorial/README.md

 This repository contains tutorial materials for analyzing UCSD network telescope data on SDSC Expanse HPC.

 # Prerequisite
+ 1. Register an account on [ACCESS-CI](https://access-ci.org)

- - Apply for allocation on [ACCESS-CI](https://access-ci.org)
+ 2. Apply for allocation on [ACCESS-CI](https://access-ci.org)
- - Exchange your credits into SDSC Expanse CPU and Project Storage credits
+ 3. Exchange your credits into SDSC Expanse CPU and Project Storage credits
- - Credential for accessing CAIDA's Swift object storage
+ 4. Credential for accessing CAIDA's Swift object storage

+**For AIMS 2025 participants, we have already prepared 2-4 for you.**

 # Directory structure
 `slurm_scripts`: